mjenior/Blog_scripts/README.md

 ###format_fasta.py

 Replaces spaces in fasta entry names with underscores and puts all sequence data on a single line per entry.

+###rarefy.py

+Subsamples a file with a single column of numbers to a given amount.